ecaterina99/Spring/SpaceExploration/README.md

 Associated missions

 **-MissionParticipant - Junction entity for Mission-Astronaut relationship**

 Tracks specific role in mission

 Additional metadata for participation

 ## 🔐 Security Implementation

 JWT Authentication Flow

-User logs in with credentials
+1.User logs in with credentials

-Server validates and generates JWT token with user details
+2.Server validates and generates JWT token with user details

-Token returned to client with expiration time
+3.Token returned to client with expiration time

-Client includes token in Authorization header: Bearer <token>
+4.Client includes token in Authorization header: Bearer <token>

-Server validates token on each request via JWT filter
+5.Server validates token on each request via JWT filter

-User identity extracted from token for authorization
+6.User identity extracted from token for authorization

 ## Security Features